SNStatComp/validatesdmx/README.md

 In addition there are several organisations that offer automated access to their dissemination database via an SDMX API, including access to the metadata:
 - [ECB](https://sdw-wsrest.ecb.europa.eu/help/): access to the ECB SDMX web services
 - [OECD](https://data.oecd.org/api/): access to OECD statistics via [SDMX-JSON](https://data.oecd.org/api/sdmx-json-documentation/) or [SDMX-ML](https://data.oecd.org/api/sdmx-ml-documentation/).
+- [Eurostat](https://ec.europa.eu/eurostat/web/sdmx-web-services/rest-sdmx-2.1): SDMX REST (2.1) API for accessing teh Eurostat dissemination database (https://ec.europa.eu/eurostat/data/database)
 - [ILO](https://www.ilo.org/sdmx/index.html): SDMX REST (2.1) API ([doc](https://www.ilo.org/ilostat-files/Documents/SDMX_User_Guide.pdf)) to [ILOstat](https://ilostat.ilo.org/)
 - [FAO](http://api.data.fao.org/1.0/esb-rest/sdmx/introduction.html): access to data from the FAO
 - [Worldbank](https://datahelpdesk.worldbank.org/knowledgebase/articles/1886701-sdmx-api-queries): SDMX access to World Development indicators
 - [BIS](https://www.bis.org/statistics/sdmx_techspec.htm?accordion1=1&m=6%7C346%7C718): SDMX access to [BIS statistics](https://www.bis.org/statistics/index.htm)
 - [ISTAT](https://www.istat.it/it/metodi-e-strumenti/web-service-sdmx): access to data from the Italian statistical institute.

 Unfortunately the SDMX consortium does not maintain a list of active SDMX endpoints.
 The [rsdmx R package](https://cran.r-project.org/package=rsdmx) maintains such a list based on an earlier inventory of Data Sources.
 Inspecting the [endpoint links](https://github.com/opensdmx/rsdmx/wiki#success_stories) shows that some are not active or legacy.
 The [pandasSDMX Python package](https://pandasdmx.readthedocs.io) also maintains such a [list of data sources](https://pandasdmx.readthedocs.io/en/v1.0/sources.html).
 The same applies here.
-All in all we think that the above list pretty well summarizes the active SDMX providers.
+All in all we think that the above lists pretty well summarizes the active SDMX providers.

+We explicitly categorised the SDMX endpoints above into two distinct categories:

+- endpoints of registries providing metadata / agreements to be used for the exchange of statistics in the European Statistical System (ESS)
+- endpoints of dissemination databases providing official statistics

+We recall that our goal is to re-use as internationally agreed metadata for data validation.
+With this goal in mind we conclude that the registries should be the main targets of our exercise as they form the metadata backbone of the ESS and will contain (versions) of standardised codelists and possibly other metadata relevant for data validation.
+Endpoints to dissemination databases may be interesting as well, as there is a relationship between what is published and the validity of the underlying data that we want to validate, however the first step in improving international data validation practices should be the re-use of officially agreed metadata (DSDs) in registries.
+Hence, in the rest of this exercise this is the subject of our focus.

 ### Variety within standard implementations